LuyangJ/VoQA/README.md

 **Step 2:** Modify the `EVAL_DIR` parameter in the main scripts to point to your evaluation datasets root directory.

-### 2. Model and Environment Setup (Open-source Models Only)
+### 2. Model and Environment Setup

-The project includes the following pre-configured models:
+**For open source models**, the project includes the following pre-configured models:

 * TinyLLaVA\_Factory: TinyLLaVA-Phi-2-SigLIP-3.1B, TinyLLaVA-Qwen2-0.5B-SigLIP, TinyLLaVA-Qwen2.5-3B-SigLIP
 * LLaVA: llava-v1.5-7b, llava-1.5-7b-hf